-Citing a column by Barbara Hannah Grufferman, dealing with women looking for paying work:.
+Citing a column by Barbara Hannah Grufferman that deals with women looking for paying work:

 A recent report by the Bureau of Labor Statistics shows that of the 1.3 million jobs created in the last 12 months, some 90 percent have gone to men.
 Women have gained just 149,000 jobs… Looking at the data since the end of the recession in July 2009, men have gained 600,000 jobs while women have lost 300,000 jobs.

 My personal belief is that lack of self-esteem remains a significant factor that undermines women.